fossxo/fossxo-gdd/source/technical-design/file-formats.rst

 File Formats
 ############

-This section describes the various types of files used by FoxXO including details of the data format and considerations such as what happens if the file cannot be loaded.
+This section describes the various types of files used by FossXO including details of the data format and considerations such as what happens if the file cannot be loaded.